TheOdinProject/curriculum/rails/active_record_basics.md

 1. I'm assuming that you've already read and followed along with the example application that was created in the [Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html) intro section of the Rails Guides.
 If you haven't, do that first!
 2. Read the [Active Record Basics](http://guides.rubyonrails.org/active_record_basics.html) section of the Rails Guides.

-    * We'll go more into Migrations and Validations in the next section and Callbacks later in the course.
+    * We'll go more into Migrations and Validations in the next section and in the lesson on Callbacks later in the course.
     * Model files in Rails live in the `app/models` folder and are just normal .rb files.
 The key points are that the file is named after the table in your database, the class name is the same (but singular), and that class inherits from ActiveRecord::Base to get its super powers.

 ## Migrations